setu-standards/documentation/app/docs/planning/README.md

 2. The planning is done entirely in the system of the staffing customer.

 The following sections will cover both scenarios and their corresponding [API specifications](api).

+## Public consultation
+A public consultation was performed from 15 May 2023 to 15 June 2023.

+Interested parties were invited to review the delivered standard and provide review comments.
+Those responses were considered by the SETU, discussed with the working group and, where necessary, the draft version adjusted before final publication.